OsimFavour/Best-deals-price-monitor/README.md

 # Best-deals-price-monitor

-A webscraper that gets the best deals from e-commerce websites such as Amazon, Ebay, Walmart, and Bestbuy.
-This will help the user compare the price of desired product to make the best purchasing decision that he/she can make.
+Looking for the best deals on an Apple MacBook Pro?
+Look no further than Best Deals Price Monitor!
+This powerful web scraper scours top e-commerce websites such as Amazon, Ebay, Walmart, and Bestbuy to find the best prices on the latest and greatest MacBook Pro.

-# Description

-This particular webscraper checks the best deals for an Apple MacBook Pro (14-inch, Apple M1 Pro chip with 8-core CPU and 14-core GPU, 16GB RAM, 512GB SSD) - Space Gray from the best e-commerce stores
+With Best Deals Price Monitor, you can easily compare prices across multiple platforms and make an informed purchasing decision.
+Whether you're a student, creative professional, or simply looking for a powerful and reliable laptop, this web scraper has got you covered.

 # Screenshots of Websites with price